-The combination of knowledge and skills in Cambridge IGCSE Mandarin Chinese gives learners a solid foundation for further study.
-Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Chinese.
+The combination of knowledge and skills in Cambridge IGCSE (9-1) foreign language syllabuses gives learners a solid foundation for further study.
+Candidates who achieve grades 4 to 9 are well prepared to follow a wide range of courses including Cambridge International AS & A Level in the same language.